symbolicresonance/affective-epistemics/ae-7-1-paper.md

 ### 8.1 Belief Polarization

 When exposed to identical information, subjects often become more polarized rather than converging on a shared interpretation.
-AFE explains this through multiple mechanisms:
+AE explains this through multiple mechanisms:

 - Field-dependent modulation: The same symbolic content creates different field effects based on prior modulation history
 - Resonance amplification: Existing patterns strengthen rather than change when encountering related content